caravancoop/sfm/README.md

 scp -r ${USER}@${INSTANCE_DOMAIN}:/path/to/app/locale locale/
 ```

-Then, update the message file to include your changes.
+Then, update the message files to include your changes.

 ```bash
 python manage.py makemessages